Our Community

 Shiatsu, a Japanese physical therapy, uses a combination of acupressure points, gentle manipulation and stretching to promote a sense of relaxation and wellbeing.

-You can also support CRISIS locally by using your craft skills and stash: In the Reception area between marketplaces, you will find representatives of a Scottish knitting group, who work all year to create for good.
-They also accept donations of socks, hats, gloves, scarves and cowls and blanket squares all year.
+You can also support those who experience homelessness locally by using your craft skills and stash: Representatives of Operation Christmas Stocking will again be at Woolly Good to accept donations of socks, hats, gloves, scarves and cowls and blanket squares..
 These are collected by CRISIS at the end of November to be distributed to people they are working with, in well-being packs for Christmas.

 They are running short of socks and gloves (the fiddly stuff) and invite you to knit and bring along those items to Woolly Good (and Tangled, Galashiels in May) at CRISIS collection points.

 In addition to collecting completed knits, volunteers will be talking about the work of CRISIS in Edinburgh.
-They will also provide patterns for the Operation Christmas Stocking blanket square, as well as info about the sock and glove designs created by Clare of ‘Wee County Yarns’ for Operations Christmas Stocking 2025.
+They will also provide patterns for the Operation Christmas Stocking blanket square, sock and glove designs